Mastercard Inc.

 Key Risk

-If Federal Judge Brian Cogan approves the Visa/Mastercard merchant settlement in 2026 with broad surcharging rights and appeals succeed in invalidating honor-all-cards provisions, acceptance economics deteriorate and account-to-account payment rails capture 5%+ of card volume by 2028
+Judge Brian Cogan granted preliminary approval to the revised $38B Visa/Mastercard merchant settlement in June 2026; if final approval follows with broad surcharging rights adopted at scale by merchants, and account-to-account payment rails capture 5%+ of card volume by 2028, acceptance economics deteriorate

 Score Derivation